abramishvilisaba/multiplayer-gaming-platform/README.md

 ## How to Use

 1. Open the platform in your browser and enter your Name.
-2. Either create a game session or join an existing game
+2. Either create a game session or join an existing game.
-3. You can also test game all by yourself by opening the platform in a another window and joining from there.
+3. You can also test the game all by yourself by opening the platform in another window and joining from there.
 4. Enjoy multiplayer Tic-Tac-Toe and Reversi with friends!

 ## Features